Keep Coquille Point natural

-Second, I thought his closing statement in his notice to withdrawal was interesting.
-He says, "We love Bandon, and our wish, then, as now, is to make a proposal which will have a positive impact on our community".
+Second, I thought his closing statement in his notice to withdraw was interesting.
+He says, "We love Bandon, and our wish, then, as now, is to make a proposal which will have a positive impact on our community."
 Is it just me or does this statement sound patronizing?
 Even the name "Steere Bandon" is patronizing and condescending.
-While it may have some special, private meaning to the author it, never the less, implies that Bandon needs direction.
+While it may have some special private meaning to the author, it nevertheless implies that Bandon needs direction.

 Third, I will give myself permission to submit a counter-proposal to his proposal that was never formally or fully proposed, and dare him to donate this special property to the community.
-This benevolent act would allow him to save on taxes and would have the most positive impact to the community.
+Where the land meets the sea is a natural (nature's) liminal space.
+It is a threshold.
+Liminal spaces are the waiting areas between one point in time and space and the next.
+These spaces are transitional or transformative spaces that should be protected instead of commercialized.
+As was suggested in a previous letter, a hotel can be built somewhere else.
+Maybe a donation to the City would qualify as a tax incentive.
+Surely, though, it would have the most positive impact to the community.

-Finally, to the good people of this community, I will submit to you the idea that now is not the time to be uninformed or passive.
+Finally, I propose the idea that now is not the time to be uninformed or passive.
 If we do not act, we will be acted upon.
-We appear to be under attack by the Beautiful People.

 Karen Donaldson